lfordyce/orderbook/README.md

 ## Summary

-This program takes a CSV input of new orders, order cancellations, and flushes and processes each order transaction, outputting the result to stdout.
+This program reads a series of new orders, order cancellations, and flushes from a CSV, processes each order transaction, and outputting the result to stdout as a CSV.
 Errors and additional information is logged to stderr.

 ## Quick Start